trezor/trezor-suite/docs/features/message-system.md

 ### Types

-Types are generated from JSON-schema during the `build:libs` process or can be generated manually by `yarn workspace @trezor/suite-data msg-system-types`.
-A `messageSystem.ts` file is created in `packages/suite/src/types/suite` [folder](https://github.com/trezor/trezor-suite/tree/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite/src/types/suite).
+Types are generated from JSON-schema during the `build:libs` process or can be generated manually by `yarn workspace @trezor/message-system msg-system-types`.
+A `messageSystem.ts` file is created in `suite-common/suite-types/src` folder.

 -   This file should never be changed manually.
 -   This file is committed into the repository.